Liam-Weitzel/Impasse/README.md

 ## Build

-You need a working Go dev enviroment on your installed on your system.
+You need a working Go dev enviroment installed on your system.
 [Go 1.19+](https://go.dev/dl/) works fine.

 This software was developed and tested under GNU/Linux systems.